One Plant; Many Stories

 “I’m on the board of Hope House, which is a local organization that is the leading contributor to solving homelessness in our county,” he says.
 “It’s a big part of why I love working at Whirlpool because they support us being out in the community.”

-Employees Victor Lacerda and Elva Santos have a long history working in manufacturing for Whirlpool Corporation that started more than 7,000 miles away, in South America.
+Employees Victor Lacerda and Elba Santos have a long history working in manufacturing for Whirlpool Corporation that started more than 7,000 miles away, in South America.

 “I started as an intern in Brazil and I’ve worked for four different manufacturing plants in Whirlpool so far, moving around quite a bit,” says Lacerda.

 He enjoys the variety of experiences he’s had through Whirlpool Corp.

 “The opportunities that people gave me with different roles in different locations, always growing and training and traveling and learning has been really great, and it means a lot.
 It has helped me to build not only my professional career, but basically my life too.”

 He is referring, of course, to his wife Elba, whom he met through Whirlpool.